 - Karen Korematsu • Sat Nov 18 1:00 pm to 2:00 pm • TBD

 - Chad Williams • Sat Nov 18 2:55 pm to 3:55 pm • Moscone West 2001

 - Daniel Ellsberg and Peter Kuznick • Sun Nov 19 11:00 am to 12:00 pm • Ballroom, 3rd Floor (3008-3012)

-After last year’s roaring success, we are bringing People’s History Trivia Night to San Francisco during the NCSS conference.
-Join us for a fun night of questions and answers about the history often missing from textbooks—the role of women, people of color, labor, and other social movements.
-Sponsorships also available.
+After last year’s roaring success, we brought People’s History Trivia Night to San Francisco during the NCSS conference for a fun night of questions and answers about the history often missing from textbooks—the role of women, people of color, labor, and other social movements.

-The annual Howard Zinn Book Fair will take place on Sunday, Nov.
+The annual Howard Zinn Book Fair took place on Sunday, Nov.
 19 at City College.
-The Zinn Education Project and Rethinking Schools will have a table display of books and materials.
-A major theme of the Howard Zinn Book Fair this year is “Black Reconstruction in Our Times.”
+The Zinn Education Project and Rethinking Schools had a table display of books and materials.
+A major theme of the Howard Zinn Book Fair was “Black Reconstruction in Our Times.”

 Workshops by Zinn Education Project staff and colleagues:

 - 1:30-2:30pm • The Color of Law: A Forgotten History of How Our Government Segregated America by Richard Rothstein with Deborah Menkart